Dynamics of the Transition corona: Abstract

 Magnetic reconnection between open and closed magnetic field in the corona is believed to play a crucial role in the corona / heliosphere coupling.
 At large scale, the exchange of open /closed connectivity is expected to occur in pseudo-streamer structures.
 However, there is neither clear observational evidence of how such coupling occurs in pseudo-streamers, nor evidence for how the magnetic reconnection evolves.

 Using a newly-developed technique, we enhance the off-limb magnetic fine structures observed with AIA and identify a pseudo-streamer-like feature located close to the northern coronal hole.
-We first verify that the magnetic topology related to the observation is a null-point topology surrounded by open magnetic field of the coronal hole.
-We then compare the evolution of the observed pseudo-streamer fine structure with the location of strong currents, {\it i.e.} in the region of energy dissipation, with the dynamics of the magnetic field resulting from the interchange reconnection obtained in the fully 3D MHD simulation.
+We first identify that the magnetic topology associated with the observation is a pseudo-streamer, null-point related topology bounded by open field.
+By comparing the magnetic field configuration with the EUV emission regions, we determined that most of the magnetic flux associated with plasma emission are small loops below the pseudo-streamer basic null-point and open field bounding the pseudo-streamer topology.
+In order to interpret the evolution of the pseudo-streamer, we referred to a 3D MHD interchange reconnection modeling the exchange of connectivity between small closed loops and open field.
+The observed pseudo-streamer fine structures follow the dynamics of the magnetic field before and after reconnecting at the null-point obtained by the interchange model.
+Moreover, the pattern of the EUV plasma emission is the same than the shape of the expected plasma emission location derived from the simulation.

-The morphological and dynamical similarities between the pseudo-streamer observations and the results from the simulation strongly suggest that the evolution of the pseudo-streamer is caused by interchange reconnection in a null-point topology that is embedded in Quasi-Separatrix layers.
-Besides identifying the mechanism at work in the large scale coupling between open and closed field, our results highlight that the interchange reconnection in pseudo-streamers is a gradual physical process and differs from the impulsive reconnection of the solar-jet model.
+These morphological and dynamical similarities between the pseudo-streamer observations and the results from the simulation strongly suggest that the evolution of the pseudo-streamer, and in particular the opening/closing of the field occurs via interchange/slipping reconnection at the basic null point of the pseudo-streamer.
+Besides identifying the mechanism at work in the large-scale coupling between open and closed field, our results highlight that interchange reconnection in pseudo-streamers is a gradual physical process that differs from the impulsive reconnection of the solar-jet model.

 \keywords{methods: observational ---methods: numerical --- magnetohydrodynamics --- Sun: magnetic topology --- Sun: corona }